redgnus/template/docs/CONTRIBUTING.md

 Link to any related issue in the Pull Request message.

-During review, we recommend using fixups:
+During review, our team recommends using `fixup`:

 ```bash
 # SHA is the SHA of the commit you want to fix
 git commit --fixup=SHA
 ```

-Once all the changes are approved, you can squash your commits:
+On approval of all changes after a review, you can squash your commits:

 ```bash
 git rebase -i --autosquash main
 ```

-Then you should push your changes to the remote origin repository:
+Finally, push your changes to the remote origin repository:

 ```bash
 git push